-A landing page is typically created for a specific goal: to sell a product or service, collect the leads or news subscribers, or just to analyze the real demand for a product.
-The landing web page that you create for the display campaign should reflect information strictly about your offer, no fluff with information about your company or other products that you have in stock (if your ad promotes only one), focus on what you promised in the ad unit.
+A landing page is typically created for a specific goal: to sell a product or service, collect the leads or news subscribers, or just to analyze the real time demand for a product.

 Create the landing before you create your display unit as the URL of your landing page will be featured in the ad campaign settings.
-Then the ad unit will redirect a “warmed up” and interested audience to the landing and the task of the landing will be to convert those interested users into customers (subscribers, etc.)
+Then the ad unit will redirect a “warmed up” audience to the landing.

-- Landing should have one CTA and should be focused only on one purpose (whether it is a purchase, subscription, collecting the customer data, or else).
+- Landing should have one CTA and should be focused only on one purpose.

 - If the product is complex, describe how it works and how it delivers benefits to the users.